Singapore Civil Defence Force: Headquarters

-HQ SCDF is located on Ubi Ave 4.
-The Central Supply Base, Operations Centre as well as Paya Lebar Fire Station are all located within the same complex with the Administration Building.
+HQ SCDF, Central Supply Base, SCDF Operations Centre, and Paya Lebar Fire Station are located in the Civil Defence Complex at Ubi.

-DART Central Base is also co-located within Paya Lebar Fire Station.

 Operational divisions

-Each territorial division is given territorial responsibility of a region of Singapore, and possesses its own command centre, hazmat capabilities, and internal administration.
+Each territorial division has a boundary of responsibility within Singapore, and possesses its own command centre and hazmat capabilities.
+Administrative and logistical support is split between Corporate Service Hub East and Corporate Service Hub West.

 Specialist units

 Training divisions

 The Civil Defence Academy (CDA) conducts training for the various vocations and specialisations within the SCDF, including the Section Commander Course (SCC) and Rota Commander Course (RCC).

 The National Service Training Centre (NSTC) conducts training for national servicemen.
 It consists of the Basic Rescue Training Branch (BRTB), which conducts basic training for new enlistees in basic rescue skills and fitness, and the In-Camp Training Branch (ICTB), which trains Operationally Ready NSmen.
 Tucked in a corner of NSTC is the Civil Defence Detention Barracks under the purview of the SCDF Provost Unit.
 Detainees from both SCDF and SPF are detained here throughout the duration of their detention.
 Subunits of the Provost Unit are also housed here.

 The Home Team Tactical Centre provides an additional training ground for trainees to experience.
 It replaces the Mandai Training Village which has since been demolished.